-Google Tag Manager is a widely used tool from Google for advertising campaigns.
-Using this tool can help businesses measure and track the performance of their websites.
-As a result, they can optimize their marketing strategies and attract more potential customers.
+Google Tag Manager is a tool from Google and is widely used for those working on advertising campaigns.
+Using this tool helps businesses measure and track website performance.
+From there, come up with optimal marketing strategies and attract many potential customers.

 Google Tag Manager is a tool that helps update and manage tags on a website easily and quickly.